Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Results

 \section{Results}

 In this section, we provide a quantitative analysis of ICP and SLAM in terms of scan-matching accuracy, trajectory correction, and mapping accuracy.
 All experiments are performed in our testing arena, equipped with a Vicon Vero 2.2 motion capture system (mocap) for ground-truth measurements of the drones' poses.
 To assess the localization and mapping capabilities of our swarm, we build several mazes out of \qtyproduct{100 x 80}{\cm} chipboard panels.
+Figure~\ref{fig:mazes_multi} shows in-field acquired images with the mazes used in our evaluation.